willswire/pantry-api/README.md

 npm start
 ```

-View the docs whenever the api is running by navigating to $(url)/docs
+View the docs whenever the api is running by navigating to the base url